tesselle/arkhe/cran-comments.md

 ## revdepcheck results

-We checked 6 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 7 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problems
  * We failed to check 0 packages

+I am the maintainer of the 'tabula' package.
+I have a fix ready for submission as soon as 'arkhe' is on CRAN.